fabbio00/Image-classification-on-Pascal-VOC/README.md

 ## SETUP

-Initialize the varaible `main_path` with the path to your workspace.
+In the code, initialize the varaible `main_path` with the path to your workspace.

-Initialize the variables with the paths associated with the annotations and images in the dataset that were downloaded from the official Pascal Voc site.
+Then, once you have downloaded the dataset and extracted the folders initialize the varaible `annot_path` with the path for "Annotations" folder and the varaible `images_path` with the path for "JPEGImages" folder

 ## PRE-PROCESSING OF DATA